 Sending out formal invitations marks a significant milestone in wedding planning.
 With the invitations sent, you can take a well-deserved break from the nitty-gritty tasks and shift your focus towards other aspects of your wedding preparations.
 So sit back, enjoy the moment, and let the anticipation build as you eagerly await the joyous celebration that awaits you.

 What else should you organise after invitations have been sent?

 Having a wedding website is generally a good idea for destination weddings.
 That way, you can also add any information about accommodation, transport, activities, attractions and general housekeeping information.
-There are several free wedding website providers but we recommend Australian wedding website builder, WedSites. ( If you are considering purchasing a plan from WedSites, use the code "UNBRIDELY10" for a 10% discount on the Standard or Pro plans!)
+We recommend wedding website builder WedSites for an easy and no-fuss way to build your wedding website.

 If you want to keep it social, a private Facebook group or event page may also be helpful in keeping your guests up-to-date with any news or changes.